Here’s What You Need in Your Whistleblower Policy (and Why)

 Retaliation of any kind against a reporter is strictly prohibited.
 If any party is found to harass, discriminate against or otherwise retaliate against a person who has submitted a complaint, they will be subject to disciplinary action up to and including termination of employment or dissolution of the business relationship, and/or legal action.

-When you create a strong whistleblower policy for your workplace, you should see incidents and issues decrease.
+After whistleblower policy implementation in your workplace, you should see incidents and issues decrease.
 Employees are invaluable sources of information for detecting problems early and identifying hot spots you can focus on for prevention.

 What good will a whistleblower hotline do if nobody uses it?

-Whistleblower hotlines tip employers off to issues, but if employees don’t know how to use them, the workplace is at risk.
-Download and hang this free hotline poster in common areas to raise awareness and encourage a culture of ethics at your company.
+Whistleblower hotlines tip employers off to issues, but if employees don't know how to use them, the workplace is at risk.
+Download and hang this free hotline poster in common areas to raise awareness and encourage a culture of ethics.